GramThanos/StrongMonkey/php/README.md

 })
 ```

-The `tools.base64urlToUint8Array` function can be found at the end of this document.
+The `tools.base64urlToUint8Array` function can be found at the bottom of this section.

-## Authenticate
+### Authenticate
 Send authenticate response to the FIDO server.

 ```php